Muskan0903/Environmental-Monitoring-Arduino-LabVIEW/README.md

 GND → Arduino GND

-Note: A 10kΩ pull-up resistor is recommended between DATA and VCC.
+A 10kΩ pull-up resistor is recommended between DATA and VCC.

-🔹 LDR Sensor
+ LDR Sensor
 One terminal of LDR connected to 5V

 Other terminal connected to:

-A0 (Analog pin) of Arduino
+A0  of Arduino

 And a 10kΩ resistor to GND (Voltage Divider Configuration)

-🔹 ESP-01S (ESP8266)
+ ESP-01S (ESP8266)
 Since ESP-01S operates at 3.3V logic, we use AMS1117-3.3V regulator to power it safely.

 VCC → Output of AMS1117-3.3V (NOT Arduino 3.3V)